craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 The ``craftercms-plugin.yaml`` file contains information about your plugin, such as the license, the versions of CrafterCMS supported, and other configurations and metadata.

-See :ref:`plugin-descriptor-file` for more information on what's inside the plugin descriptor.
+See :ref:`newIa-plugin-descriptor-file` for more information on what's inside the plugin descriptor.

 Your plugin files/folders could be JavaScript files, XML files, Groovy scripts, images, CSS files, and more depending on the plugin type you're creating.